FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices

 \section{Preliminary}

-\paragraph{Federated Learning} In FL, different clients collaboratively train a shared global model $\vw$ with locally stored data~\cite{mcmahan2017communication}.
-The objective of FL can be formulated as:
+\paragraph{Federated Learning (FL)} In FL, different clients collaboratively train a shared global model $\vw$ with locally stored data~\cite{mcmahan2017communication}.
+The objective of FL is:

-where $l$ is the task loss, e.g., cross-entropy loss for classification task. $\sD_k$ and $p_k=\vert \sD_k\vert/(\sum_i \vert \sD_i\vert)$ is the dataset and weight of client $k$ respectively.
+and $l$ is the task loss, e.g., cross-entropy loss for classification tasks. $\sD_k$ is the dataset of client $k$ and its weight $q_k=\vert \sD_k\vert/(\sum_i \vert \sD_i\vert)$.
 To solve for the optimal solution of this objective, in each communication round, FL first samples a subset of clients $\sS^{(t)}$ to perform local training.
 These clients initialize their models with the global model $\vw_k^{(t,0)}=\vw^{(t)}$, and then run $\tau$ iterations of local SGD.
 After all these clients complete training in this round, their models are uploaded and averaged to become the new global model~\cite{mcmahan2017communication}.
 We summarize this procedure as follows: